Custom API Keys

 # Ignore Files

-To ignore files to be included in Cursor features such as [codebase indexing](/context/codebase-indexing), you
+To ignore files from being included in [codebase indexing](/context/codebase-indexing), you

 can use a `.cursorignore` file in the root of your project.
 It works the same way as `.gitignore` works for git.